 Individual program pages describe necessary details about a specific degree program, including both the program overview statement and the specific degree requirements.

 Program Overview NEW

-Some program pages in the Bulletin are missing important introductory information that helps students understand the programs’ objectives.
-Before defining specific degree requirements, each program page should begin with a clear and substantive description of what the program aims to do for its students.
+Some Programs pages in the Bulletin are missing important introductory information that helps students understand the programs’ objectives.
+Before defining specific degree requirements, each Programs page should begin with a clear and substantive description of what the program aims to do for its students.
 The overview should be about 3 sentences (100–125 words), outlining:

 - What students gain